vamkak/Self_Study-Model_Project_Setup/Project_setup.md

 Note here that the *why* portion is the most important.
 It gives the necessary context for the reader of your README file.
 Think of it as documentation that you leave behind, so you don’t have to sit down and explain over and over the high-level overview of the project.

-### `notebooks/`
+## `notebooks/`
 We put our notebooks in this directory.
 As we develop the project, a narrative begins to develop, and we can start structuring our notebooks in "logical chunks" (`{something-logical}-notebook.ipynb`).
 They should also be ordered, which explains the numbering on the file names.
 We may use some notebooks for prototyping (`{something}-prototype.ipynb`).
 Additionally, we may find that some analyses are no longer useful, (`archive/no-longer-useful.ipynb`).
 Finally, we have a `figures/` directory, which can be optionally further organized, in which figures relevant to the project are placed.

-### `projectname/`
+## `projectname/`
-If this looks intimidating, unnecessarily complicated, or something along those lines, humour me for a moment.
-I have a lesson learned from multiple months of working with other people that led me to this somewhat complicated, but hopefully ultimately useful directory structure.

-Under this folder called `projectname/`, we put in a lightweight Python package called `projectname` that has all things that are refactored out of notebooks to keep them clean.
-It has an `__init__.py` underneath it so that we can import functions and variables into our notebooks and scripts:
+Under this folder called `projectname/`, we put in a lightweight Python package called `projectname` that has all things that are refactored out of notebooks to keep them clean.\

+#### `__init__.py`
+It so that we can import functions and variables into our notebooks and scripts:

 	from projectname import something

 #### `config.py`

-In `projectname/projectname/config.py`, we place in special paths and variables that are used across the project.
+Here we place in special paths and variables that are used across the project.
 An example might be:

 	# config.py
 	from pathlib import Path  # pathlib is seriously awesome!

 	data_dir = Path('/path/to/some/logical/parent/dir')